andrewhessler/paint-by-algo/THOUGHTS.md

 Put my Deques in a Vec and now I got ripples.
 There's probably a way better way to do this stuff.
 Gonna play with a second animation and look at the algorithm accuracy.
 Also may check how other people are doing their animations.

 Took ages to learn how to change the color of a tile.
 Need to read up on assets and handles more.
+Seems like if components are associated with an Asset, they old the handle to that Asset and you query for the handle.

+### Quicker Algorithm
+Rignt now I batch tile animations.
+I'm thinking about grabbing every checked leading up to a visited and batching that way instead of by count.
+But I also wouldn't mind just a less noisy trail.
+Maybe see if there's something I did wrong with my algorithm

+I'm trying just emitting Visited... not sure what others did, still gotta go look at that repo.

+Okay, doing only `Visited` with exactly the color effect I want.
+The structure of Animation needs a lot of clarifying, that's probably next.
+Also some day probably a config option for blipping visited.